 - Increase physical activity.
 Light gardening/yard work is considered moderate physical activity.
-The Centers for Disease Control and Prevention (CDC) suggest gardening as a way to get some of the 2 ½ hours of recommended weekly activity.
+Gardening can be a great way to get some of the 2 ½ hours of recommended weekly activity.
 If you have been inactive, start out gradually each day, building up time and intensity.
 Vary your gardening activities to keep it fun and broaden the benefits.

 - Grow a successful garden.
-According to the National Gardening Association, the best way to launch a successful garden is to start small and choose varieties that do well in your area.
+The best way to launch a successful garden is to start small and choose varieties that do well in your area.
 You might start with vegetables your children already enjoy, or try selecting plants around a theme such as a rainbow garden to increase their interest.

 - Gear up for gardening with safety.
 Wear safety goggles, sturdy shoes, and long pants when using lawn mowers or other machinery.
 Wear gloves to lower the risk for skin irritations, cuts, and certain contaminants and protect your hearing when using loud machinery.
 Lower your risk for sunburn by wearing long sleeves, wide-brimmed hats, sun shades, and sunscreen.